All Episodes

 He wasn't.

-Well, actually he did.
+Well, actually, he did.

-um, which are legal and you know, and it was under a rule that they were um eligible for discounted you know discounted uh rates because of the service to their country, he complained that they were destroying the ambiance of the high uh.
+And he was saying that the veterans that had food booths down there, which were legal, and, you know, and it was under a rule that they were eligible for discounted, you know, discounted rates because of the service to their country.

-So I don't well, I don't know anything about that.
+Well, I don't know anything about that.

-Uh maybe if you want them moved, it's no different than Mayor David Denkins sweeping all of the homeless off the street during the Democrat convention in 1992 and sweeping them down to the battery area and told them to walk back after the convention was over.
+Maybe if you want them moved, it's no different than Mayor David Dinkins sweeping all of the homeless off the street during the Democrat convention in 1992 and sweeping them down to the battery area and told them to walk back after the convention was over because the homeless were dirtying the image of the Democrat Party going into their convention.

 Hillary Clinton doesn't give money to anybody.